olvaffe/olv-notes/graphics/ui/font.md

       larger viewing distance
   - `scale` is determined by compositors
     - a common formula is `scale = floor(real_dpi / 96)`
-    - dpis equal to or larger than 196 are called HiDPI
+    - dpis equal to or larger than `96 * 2` are called HiDPI
   - `scale` is an integer because it applies to text and ui elements
     - fonts are vectors and support fractional scales
     - ui elements tend to be bitmaps and look blurry with fractional scales
-    - it is also called "ui scale", "device scale", etc.
+    - the scale is also called "ui scale", "device scale", etc.
   - toolkits are slowly gaining fractional scale support for ui elements
 - we really need fractional scale for 160dpi
   - without it, UI elements are small but OK